wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/README.md

 The heating system is composed of several interconnected components that work together to control and monitor the heating pump.
 The central control unit of this system is a Raspberry Pi with Home Assistant installed.

-**IMPORTANT NOTE: In this configuration the eBUS Adapter(v5) is NOT INSTALLED onto RPI4, it is installed inside the heating pump as standalone adapter and connected to the router via ethernet** This can also be done with onboard Wifi, but in my case WiFi was not stable enough.
+**IMPORTANT NOTE: In this configuration the eBUS Adapter(v5) is NOT INSTALLED onto RPi4, it is installed inside the heating pump as standalone adapter and connected to the router via ethernet** This can also be done with onboard Wifi, but in my case WiFi was not stable enough.

 ## Components

 - **Heating Pump:** The primary device responsible for circulating heat transfer fluid throughout the heating system.
 - **eBus Adapter:** An interface device that enables communication between the heating pump and the Raspberry Pi.
+Buy it there.
     [eBUS Adapter](https://adapter.ebusd.eu/)
 - **Router:** A network device that facilitates data communication between the Raspberry Pi, the eBus Adapter, and potentially other networked devices.
 - **Home Assistant on Raspberry Pi** (or other Hardware): A compact computer that hosts a Home Assistant environment and serves as the brain of the system.